BassemMagdi0007/Last-Cube-Standing/README.md

 Top-Down Based Game Developed Using Unity Engine.

-A Game Of A Cube Fighting The Ghosts Which Killed
+A Game Of A Cube Fighting The Ghosts That Killed
-Its Family And Conquered Its Village.
+Its Family And Conquered The Village.
 A Stressful Rough Battle To Death...

 How Many Ghosts Can You Hunt?